 With experience from the previous scripts, the reader should be ready for the investigation of discrete analytic function theory.
-To see how CirclePack displays functions, repeat (S) Cookie (S), which creates the discrete conformal mapping of Figure 6.1.
+To see how CirclePack displays functions, run through (S) DiscreteRMT(S), which creates the discrete conformal mapping of Figure 6.1.

 The script begins with a curve defining a Jordan region Ω .
 A regular hexagonal packing H{ε} (i.e., all circles the same radius ε) overlays Ω in the convas on the right.
 Using Ω like a cookie cutter, a packing P of Ω is cut from H{ε} .
 The associated complex K has a maximal packing $Q = P_K$ in \mathbb{D} , which CirclePack computes and displays in the canvas on the left.
 We now have, more or less, the situation as pictured in Figure 6.1.
 This is the typical way we will represent our functions $f : Q \longrightarrow P$ in CirclePack: "domain" on the left, "range" on the right.
 Here's the official definition.
 DEFINITION 6.4.
 A discrete analytic function is a map $f : Q \longrightarrow P$ between circle packings Q and P which preserves tangency and orientation.

 As a practical matter, our discrete analytic functions will always have domain and range packings that share a common complex K (though, of course, K may vary from one example to another).
-If v is a vertex of K with circle C_v in Q, then $c_v = f(C_v)$ is the circle for v in P. If $\langle v_1, v_2, v_3 \rangle$ is a positively oriented face in K, then $\langle C{v_1}, C{v_2}, C{v_3} \rangle$ form a mutually tangent, positively oriented triple of circles in Q, and $\langle c{v_1}, c{v_2}, c{v_3} \rangle$ form a mutually tangent, positively oriented triple of circles in P.
+If v is a vertex of K with circle C_v in Q, then $c_v = f(C_v)$ is the circle for v in P.

-Note that because of Theorem 6.3, we have already generated data for several discrete analytic functions.
-In particular, every packing, P, having a simply connected complex K is the range of a discrete analytic function: just build its associated maximal packing P_K , and viola, $f: P_K \longrightarrow P$ is a discrete analytic function.
+Note that because of Theorem 6.3, we actually have already generated the packings for many discrete analytic functions.
+Every packing, P, is the range of a discrete analytic function: just build its associated maximal packing P_K , and viola, $f: P_K \longrightarrow P$ is a discrete analytic function.
 You might well ask "What is the big deal about functions?"
 The function is not about the range (alone); it's about how the domain changes into the range - it's about the mapping.
 Which circles grow, which shrink?
 How does the boundary behave?
 Do the circles remain disjoint, or do some come to overlap?
 How does the geometry change under f?
 Which properties are preserved? which ones change?